 - Level 1 elective

 - Students are able to (1) further develop elementary skills in reading, writing, listening and speaking in the Spanish language; (2) be familiar with a broader range of sociolinguistic conventions in Spanish; (3) have an increased knowledge of culture and society in Spanish-speaking countries; (4) further develop independent learning skills and develop interpersonal skills; and (5) have an increased awareness of language and language use, in both Spanish and in English.

-- Typically this unit is assessed in the following ways: (1) short tests and online exercises; (2) oral participation and role-play; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) short tests and online exercises; (2) oral participation and role-play; and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)